UnderdogProtocol/passport/README.md

 # @underdog-protocol/passport

-A package to retrieve the passport address with specified namespace and identifier.
+A package to retrieve the passport address with specified namespace + identifier and activate Passports within a Domain.

 ## Installation